 Today soybeans, soybean oil, and soybean meal are all important commodities in the global marketplace.

-Soybean plants grow in any climate with a warm growing season, water and sun.
+Soybean plants grow in any climate with a warm growing season and ample water and sun.

-Farmers plant seeds in rows in a field, and in four to seven days they sprout into plants.
-The planting season in the United States is between May and July, and harvesting occurs by around September when the crop has fully matured.
+Farmers plant seeds in rows, and in four to seven days they sprout into plants.
+The planting season in the United States is between May and July, and harvesting occurs around September when the crop has fully matured.

 Soybeans grow in very similar conditions to corn, so many farmers grow both crops on the same acreage.